ComputationalBiomechanicsLab/how-to-share-code/README.md

 Ignoring more advanced use-cases, a git [commit](https://git-scm.com/docs/git-commit) effectively snapshots one directory.
-So, when writing projects, try to make sure that all the scripts you write+need are in a single directory.
+So, when writing projects, try to make sure that all the scripts and configuration files you write and need are in a single directory.

-- This does not mean that every single file you use needs to be in that directory.
+- This does not mean that every single file you use *needs* to be in that directory.
 It's completely normal to (e.g.) hold large experimental data files somewhere else
   (e.g. `C:\Data\Experiment_1\etc`).